annaturupi/Assignments-2018/Lab04.md

 _$ eb deploy
 ```

 In the Elastic Beanstalk console, in the navigation pane for your environment, choose Logs, download them and try to find the error.
-For instance one of the environment variables are not set correctly.
+For instance one of the process environment variables are not set correctly.

 If you want to check the errors inside the EC2 instance running your EBS environment, you can connect the CLI using a command like:

 ```
- ssh -i .ssh/YOUR-KEYPAIR.pem ec2-user@IP-ADDRESS-OR-NAME
+ ssh -i YOUR-KEYPAIR.pem ec2-user@IP-ADDRESS-OR-NAME
 ```

 Where the key pair used is the one declared when initializing the EBS and the name of the host.
 Go to the EC2 console in case you want to obtain the IP address.